Repair 07: How to Activate Vacant Storefronts Without Long-Term Leases

 Mistakes that kill momentum

-✓ Find one space that could work for short-term use
+✓ Find one space in your district that could work for a 30 to 60-day activation

 Want help with this?

-This is exactly the kind of challenge the Downtown Action Lab was built for — helping communities design low-risk activation strategies that actually build toward something long-term.
+This is exactly the kind of challenge Downtown Destination Positioning was built for — helping communities design low-risk activation strategies that actually build toward something permanent.

 This post is part of The Downtown Repair Manual — a practical field guide to fixing the most common downtown problems, one repair at a time.